JapaneseRuleOf7

 #2 Gum, Gum Everywhere

-I stepped out of the airport, and boom—like did you ever notice how much old gum there is on the sidewalk?
+I stepped out of the airport, and boom, onto a piece of gum—did you ever notice how much old gum there is on the sidewalk?
 It’s a sea of black polka-dots.
 Who even chews that much gum?
 And why spit it out on the sidewalk?
 Makes no sense.
 When I showed people my pictures of Japan they were like, Wow, it’s so clean.
 Why isn’t there any litter?
 Now there’s a strange question.
 Like why would there be litter?
 You mean people actually throw trash on the ground?
 That’s nuts.
 Folks in Japan understand common courtesy.
 The proper thing to do is to wait until no one’s looking and then stuff it into someone else’s bicycle basket.
 That’s just civic responsibility.

 #3 The American Restaurant Experience